-5.5 Registration of manufacturers and their medical devices by the Regulatory Authority guidance regarding the establishment by Regulatory Authorities of a harmonized approach to a registration system will be forthcoming.
+5.5 Registration of manufacturers and their IVD Medical Devices by the Regulatory Authority

-Registration of manufacturers and their medical devices is considered to be the most basic level of regulatory control of devices in the market.
-This registration system will identify the devices, the responsible party and will facilitate any regulatory activity.
-GHTF
+Registration of both the manufacturers and their IVD Medical Devices by the RA is considered to be the most basic level of regulatory control of devices in the market.
+This registration system will identify the IVD Medical Device/s and the party responsible for the IVD Medical Device/s within the particular jurisdiction, thereby facilitating any regulatory activity.